KRLA

 KRLA (870 AM) "AM 870 The Answer" is a commercial radio station broadcasting a conservative talk radio format.
 Licensed to Glendale, California, it serves Greater Los Angeles and Southern California.
 The station is owned by Salem Media Group, which also owns 99.5 KKLA-FM which features a Christian talk and teaching format, and 95.9 KFSH-FM with a contemporary Christian music format.

 By day, KRLA transmits with 50,000 watts, the maximum for commercial AM stations.
-Since AM 870 is a clear channel frequency reserved for Class A WWL New Orleans, KRLA must reduce power at sunset to 3,000 watts to reduce interference.
+Since 870 AM is a clear-channel frequency reserved for Class A WWL New Orleans, KRLA must reduce power at sunset to 3,000 watts to reduce interference.
 It uses a directional antenna with a three-tower array.
 The transmitter is off El Reposo Drive in Los Angeles, near the Glendale Freeway.

-On weekdays, KRLA airs a local wake up show, "The Morning Answer" with hosts Jennifer Horn and Grant Stinchfield.
+On weekdays, KRLA airs a local wake-up show, "The Morning Answer", with hosts Jennifer Horn and Grant Stinchfield.
 The rest of the day, it carries nationally syndicated shows from the co-owned Salem Radio Network: Mike Gallagher, Dennis Prager, Hugh Hewitt, Charlie Kirk and Sebastian Gorka.
 KRLA also carries Mark Levin, syndicated by Westwood One.
 World and national news updates are provided by Townhall News.

 History

 KIEV 870

 In February 1933, the station signed on the air as KIEV.
-It originally broadcast on 850 kilocycles.
-It moved to 870 kHz in 1941 as a result of the NARBA agreement.
+It originally broadcast on 850 kHz as a result of the North American Regional Broadcasting Agreement (NARBA).
 For most of its early years, KIEV was a daytimer, required to go off the air at sunset.

-The station had various formats, including Top 40, Country music, Big bands and adult standards.
+The station had various formats, including Top 40, country music, big bands and adult standards.
 Programs included Tomorrow's Heroes with Andrea Speyer, Talk Back with George Putnam, The Swingin' Years with host Chuck Cecil, Grace to You with John MacArthur, horse racing from Santa Anita Park and Hollywood Park Racetrack, and University of Nebraska football.

 Salem Communications bought KIEV in 1998 for $33.4 million.